+86 1510-529-7925 [email protected]

 A quick grab shot of my friend again shot wide open.
 Nailing the focus wide open is not impossible and you can get fast at it with some practice.

-To sum up this review, I love this lens, It is always in my camera bag, I use it whenever I am trying to separate my subject from the background or when I am trying to blur something away that is distracting.
-If I lost this lens, I would order another copy immediately and I can easily say that this lens comes highly recommended by me.
+To sum up this review, I love this lens.
+It is always in my camera bag, and I use it whenever I am trying to separate my subject from the background or blur away something that is distracting.
+If I lost this lens, I would order another copy immediately.
+I can easily say that this lens comes highly recommended by me.

 To give the lens a score,